Frequently Asked Questions

 2. Why do the applications have to be in so early?

-Because there are many steps to be completed so the Workshop Committee can put together a well-rounded schedule for the conference.
+There are many steps to be completed.
+The Workshop Committee needs time to put together a well-rounded schedule for the conference.

 3. Can unpublished authors give workshops?